michaelteter/yova/README.md

 Seeding will populate a reasonable set of sample data, including real companies and timeseries.

 The Nasdaq 100 (102!) list comprises the Company data, and Alphavantage is used to pull corresponding data.

+Data has already been pulled and stored in json files under `app_root/data/historical_timeseries`.
+There is currently no logic in place to fetch and append newer timeseries, so the seeder will just load the existing file rather than fetch from Alphavantage.
+Therefore, to demonstrate the Alphavantage fetch, one or more timeseries data files must be deleted.

+To fetch from Alphavantage requires an API key which they provide.
+This key must be saved in `app_root/alphavantage`, or it can be passed as an environment variable `ALPHAVANTAGE_KEY`.

-Note that the Alphavantage step takes about 25 minutes the first time.
+Note that the Alphavantage step takes about 25 minutes to load 102 symbol timeseries.

-Successive calls to db:seed either do nothing or fill in gaps (which shouldn't exist).
-It currently does not update the timeseries data.
+In general, successive calls to db:seed will skip sections where data already exists.
+It is safe to call `db:seed` multiple times.

 ```bash
 bundle exec rails db:seed